microsoft/MixedRealityToolkit-Unity/CONTRIBUTING.md

 For things like fixing typos and small bug fixes, you can skip this step.

 If your change is more than a simple fix, please don't just create a big pull request.
-Instead, start by [opening an issue](https://github.com/Microsoft/HoloToolkit-Unity/issues) describing the problem you want to solve and how you plan to approach the problem.
+Instead, start by [opening an issue](https://github.com/Microsoft/HoloToolkit-Unity/issues) describing the problem you want to solve and how you planned to approach the problem.
 This will let us have a brief discussion about the problem and, hopefully, identify some potential pitfalls before too much time is spent.

 Note:  If you wish to work on something that already exists on our backlog, you can use that work item as your proposal.